How to make a Paper Bow for Gifts (from Recycled Comics or Magazines)

 Now to add the final loop to the the centre of the bow to finish it off.

 Take your 5th strip and cut it in half.

 Glue it into a little loop.

-Glue the loop into the centre of the rest of the paper bow.
+Glue the loop into the middle of your bow.

 You have made your DIY Paper Gift Bow!
 Wasn’t that super easy?
 We can’t wait to make more!

 What other sustainable gift wrap DIYs can I make?